fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 # YOUR_PROJECT_NAME

 Welcome to the project template repository for the UBC Computer Vision group.
 Please follow the steps in the checklist below to archive this project.
-If you have trouble archiving the project (e.g. getting the pip requirements and the versions of your dependencies), please contact the SHIELD admin of our group (Alex Fan, fan@cs.ubc.ca).
+If you have trouble archiving the project (e.g. getting the pip requirements and the versions of your dependencies), please contact the SHIELD admin of our group.

 CHECKLIST:
 - [x] Fork the latest version of this repository into your personal GitHub account.